deltachat/securejoin/source/new.rst

 read, modify, and create messages that are sent via a regular channel.
-The attacker cannot observe or modify the invite code that Alice sends via the second channel.
+The attacker cannot observe or modify the invite code that Alice sends via the out-of-band channel.
 We argue that such an attacker cannot break the security of the Setup Contact protocol, that is, the attacker cannot